 When the arthritis in your ankle is in its early stages, the surgeon can go in and clean out the debris and bony overgrowth that has occurred.
 This is called debridement.

 If that is ineffective, the surgeon can look at a complete ankle replacement.
-That will be the subject of our next article.

 Until then, be well.